A practical guide to Jira automation for Confluence

 -

-If you need to, add a condition to narrow it down, like only running for a specific type of issue.
+If needed, add a condition to narrow it down, like only running for a specific issue type.

 -